A Unified Approach for Autonomous Volumetric Exploration of Large Scale Environments under Severe Odometry Drift: System Overview

 \subsection{Local Planner}

-To maximize flexibility and performance of the local path, we sample viewpoints $v$ in the sliding window and connect a set of edges $E(v) = \{e(v,v')\}_{v' \in N(v)}$ to all nearby viewpoints $N(v)$ , forming a graph $\mathcal{G} = \{\mathcal{V}, \mathcal{E}\}$.
+To maximize flexibility and performance of the local path, we sample viewpoints $v$ in the sliding window and connect a set of edges $E(v) = \{e(v,v')\}_{v' \in N(v)}$ to all nearby viewpoints $N(v)$, forming a graph $\mathcal{G} = \{\mathcal{V}, \mathcal{E}\}$.
 We adopt the methodology of \cite{Schmid20ActivePlanning} and compute a gain $g(v)$ for each viewpoint $v$ in the local area and a cost $c(e)$ for each edge $e$.
-Although various gains and costs are permissible, we use the number of unobserved voxels as $g(v)$ and the edge length as $c(e)$.
+We use the number of unobserved voxels as $g(v)$ and the edge length as $c(e)$.

 Once execution of an edge is finished, all colliding edges are removed to guarantee safety and disconnected viewpoints are pruned from the graph.
 Each viewpoint is then assigned an \emph{active edge} $a(v) \in E(v)$, such that the set of active edges forms a tree starting from the current robot pose.
 These are updated by computing the global normalized value \cite{Schmid20ActivePlanning}, i.e. the maximum of the ratio between accumulated gain and accumulated cost anywhere in the tree.